streamlinecoreinitiative/judaismonline1-hostgator/README.md

 `update_site.py` provides a simple way to automate this process locally.
 It creates new posts, freezes the site and pushes the result in a single command.
+Run this script daily using your operating system's scheduler (e.g. `cron`).
+Schedule it about an hour after your daily content generation so all new blog posts and news items are included before the static site is pushed to GitHub.

 Other static hosting platforms such as Netlify or Vercel can be used if you prefer.
 Any service capable of serving the generated `docs/` directory will